GTMStack

 Content Repurposing

 This is one of AI’s strongest use cases.
 Take a published blog post and ask AI to produce LinkedIn posts, email copy, social threads, or video scripts from it.
-The source material is already vetted and published — AI is reformatting, not creating.
-As we covered in our content repurposing framework, a single anchor piece can become 10+ derivative assets.
-AI makes that multiplication practical by reducing the per-asset production time from 15-20 minutes to 5-10 minutes.
+The source material is already vetted and published.
+AI is reformatting, not creating.

 Editing and Refinement

 AI is a capable line editor.
 It catches grammatical errors, identifies unclear sentences, flags passive voice, and suggests tighter phrasing.
-Used as an editing assistant — not a replacement for a human editor — it speeds up the revision process and catches mechanical issues so the human editor can focus on substance, argument quality, and brand voice.
+Used as an editing assistant, not a replacement for a human editor, it speeds up the revision process and catches mechanical issues so the human editor can focus on substance, argument quality, and brand voice.

 SEO Optimization

 AI can analyze a draft against SEO best practices: keyword density, header structure, meta description quality, internal linking opportunities, and readability scores.
 It can also generate title tag and meta description variants for A/B testing.
 These are mechanical tasks that AI handles well.
+Our SEO content optimization framework covers how to build this into your production workflow.

 Where AI Actively Hurts